 For example, in my chart, I have a cluster or stellium of four planets in the first house with three of these in Libra.
 This means that the first house of identity plays a very dominant role in my chart as well as the archetype of Libra.

 Want to dive even deeper into your own astrology chart?
-Then check out my Foundations of Astrology Course at the Embodied Soul Astrology Academy.
+Then check out the FREE live training I am running on February 21st & 22nd – Register Here.